- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (08 Oct, 09 Oct, 10 Oct).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (08 Oct, 09 Oct, 10 Oct).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (08 Oct, 09 Oct, 10 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one, two, and three (08 Oct, 09 Oct, 10 Oct).

 III.
 Event probabilities 08 Oct-10 Oct

 IV.
 Penticton 10.7 cm Flux

 Observed 07 Oct 086

 Predicted 08 Oct-10 Oct 086/086/084

 90 Day Mean 07 Oct 082

 A. Middle Latitudes